-YES is an inquiry and project-based program focused on social entrepreneurship and impact.
+Dream Leaders is an inquiry and project-based program focused on social entrepreneurship and impact.
 The micro-course is composed of 10 lessons, each which invites learning that is personal, relevant, and pragmatic.
 The curriculum drives student learning into the world through self-reflection, network building, and the development of academic, pre-professional, executive functioning, and non-cognitive skills.
 Youth Enterprise Solutions (YES) supplies the program curriculum.
 It is delivered using Classcraft’s innovative, award-winning gamified Engagement Management System (think of it as an LMS powered by fun!).
 The experience is designed to motivate and connect students by turning their progress into a game they play together throughout their education.

 The curriculum is delivered in school and after school, by teachers and mentors, who are trained by DFK staff on the Classcraft online gaming learning platform.
 In the second phase of the learning experience, the student is guided by a professional mentor from the community and builds a social enterprise project that solves a social problem.

 Mentors are community volunteers and employees of sponsor companies.

 The principles and theories of entrepreneurship are presented in video format while providing stated objectives to achieve to advance in the game.

 Overview of the Social Impact Curriculum: See this video or view itemized list below.

 Lessons 1-3, introduce Entrepreneurship.

 - What must you know to build a business?